Registered Respiratory Therapy Program Brochure

 Prior Applicant, not selected Possible Points Applicant's Points Required Documentation

 8a.
-Ten points will be awarded to applicants who previously submitted 3 or more ELIGIBLE RTP Program applications within the past 3 years without being admitted.
-10 - Submit copies of the three (3) “Eligibility Letters” from the Bakersfield College RTP Program
+Ten points will be awarded to applicants who previously submitted 3 or more ELIGIBLE RRTP applications within the past 2 years without being offered admission.
+10 - Submit copies of the three (3) “Eligibility Letters” from the Bakersfield College Registered Respiratory Therapy Program

 8b.
-Completed STDV B6 – Tools for College Success or STDV B3 – Career and Life Planning 2 - Successful completion of course, or its equivalent documented on BC transcripts.
-“C” or better
+Completed STDV B6 – Tools for College Success OR STDV B3 – Career and Life Planning 2 - Successful completion of course, or its equivalent documented on BC transcripts with a “C” or better

 8c.
-Completed MEDS B37- Medical Terminology or its equivalent 2 - Successful completion of course, or its equivalent documented on BC transcripts.
-“C” or better
+Completed MEDS B37- Medical Terminology or its equivalent 2 - Successful completion of course, or its equivalent documented on BC transcripts with a “C” or better

 8d.
-Completed MATH B22 - Probability and Statistics 2 - Successful completion of course, or its equivalent documented on BC transcripts.
-“C” or better
+Completed PSYC B5 - Elementary Statistics for the Behavioral and Social Sciences OR STAT C1000 - Introduction to Statistics (formerly MATH B22) 2 - Successful completion of course, or its equivalent documented on BC transcripts with a “C” or better

 MULTI-CRITERIA 1-9: MAXIMUM POINTS POSSIBLE PRE-TEAS = 98, POST-TEAS = 128